NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter1.md

 The first step in Machine Learning is getting your data.
 This step involves finding the raw data in whatever format they are.
 They may be structured, unstructured, semi structured, whether flat files, tables, JSON format or in a database, video, audio, text etc.

-Now let’s see an example using the Wage dataset provided by the `ISLR` package.
+Let’s see an example using the Wage dataset provided by the `ISLR` package.

 *** =instructions
 - Know more about the Wage dataset.
 Use str() and dim() on the Wage dataset.
 Can you interpret the results?